dobromir-hristov/vuecommunity/docs/guide/learning/how-to-learn-vue.md

 #### Reasons to use Laravel and Vue

-Read on for a brief overview of why Laravel and Vue is a fantastic combination.
+Whether you're building an API-only backend for your SPA, or a traditional server-rendered website, Laravel and Vue is a common pairing.
+Despite that Laravel comes with a Vue boilerplate, it is framework-agnostic like Vue; making them a good match.
+The widespread community adoption also means more plugins, resources and support is available.

 - Laravel [comes with Vue setup out of the box](https://laravel.com/docs/frontend#writing-vue-components) - no setup necessary.
 - [Laravel Mix](https://laravel.com/docs/mix) takes the pain out of asset compiling - no fighting with Webpack configuration.